Pupil premium grant expenditure: report to parents 2017/18

 - We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.

 - Pupil premium funding will be allocated based on need.
-Limited funding and resources means that not all children receiving free meals will be in receipt of pupil premium interventions at one time.
+Limited funding and resources mean that not all children receiving free meals will be in receipt of pupil premium interventions at one time.

-- Two additional Playtime Support Assistants will help build up the children’s cooperative play skills to enable them to have successful break and lunchtimes allowing them to return to class ready to learn. (£7680 32% of the total cost of high quality playground cover is charged to the Pupil Premium budget however in general a much higher percentage of time is spent supporting vulnerable children on the playground.)
+- Two additional Playtime Support Assistants will help build up the children’s cooperative play skills to enable them to have successful break and lunchtimes allowing them to return to class ready to learn. (£9600 32% of the total cost of high-quality playground cover is charged to the Pupil Premium budget however in general a much higher percentage of time is spent supporting vulnerable children on the playground.)

 - The Pupil Support team remain the cornerstone of the additional support we provide for our vulnerable children.
-The team has been expanded from 7 to 9 members of staff.
+The team has been expanded from 9 to 10 members of staff.
 The role of the team is to support children with emotional and behavioural needs thus ensuring that they are able to be successful learners in the classroom.
-The team are flexible enough to respond to children’s individual needs supporting them both in and out of class on a 1:1 or small group basis. (£60000)
+The team are flexible enough to respond to children’s individual needs supporting them both in and out of class on a 1:1 or small group basis. (£70000 75% of the cost of the team.)

-- Each week the Assistant Head (Inclusion) meets with the members of the pupil support team for a ‘Vulnerable Pupil Meeting’.
-The emotional and behavioural needs of the children are discussed and plans are put in place to support them. (£2000)
+- Each week the Deputy Head (Inclusion) meets with the members of the pupil support team for a ‘Vulnerable Pupil Meeting’.
+The emotional and behavioural needs of the children are discussed and plans are put in place to support them. (£4000)

 - A part-time librarian has been maintained to ensure that the school library is always an ordered, well stocked and welcoming place for all the children but particularly for those who don’t normally have the chance to visit a library.
 All the children are able to visit the library every week and borrow books to take home.
 The librarian also runs book clubs and hears particular children read.
 The library is now open before school so that parents can visit with their children and at lunchtime where it has become a haven for those children who just need to escape the bustle of a busy classroom and find a quiet place to read. (£6000)